iben0402/study-platform/README.md

 # study-platform
-Web app similar to quizlet but with extension for “quizess" method - WORK IN PROGRESS
+Web app targetet for students.
+It is supposed to help students study for tests.
+There are plans for multiple study modes (for example similar to quizlet)